adetokunbo/automine/README.md

 ### Overclocking
 1. Run `ssh_configure_xorg.sh` to get an `/etc/X11/xorg.conf` with a display for each of your GPUs.
 It will also restart lightdm for you so that the changes are live.
-1. Enter your overclocking choices to your copy of `cfg/127.0.0.1.overclock.sample.json` (for Nvidia cards) or to your copy of `cfg/127.0.0.1.sample.sh` (for AMD cards).
+1. Enter your overclocking choices to your copy of `cfg/127.0.0.1.automine_config.sample.json`.
 For Nvidia cards, you can set different overclocks for different card types or for each single card.
 1. Restart the automine service (`mnr_down && mnr_up`) and find your Xorg process and overclock values on the `nvidia-smi` tab.
-1. With the automine service running, run `sudo nvidia/overclock.py` for Nvidia cards or `sudo DISPLAY=:0 amdgpu/overclock.sh` for AMD cards, and check that the cards are doing alright.
+1. With the automine service running, run `sudo nvidia/overclock.py` for Nvidia cards or `sudo DISPLAY=:0 amdgpu/overclock.py` for AMD cards, and check that the cards are doing alright.

 ## Troubleshooting
 ### BIOS setup